philippbc/java-stata-dpl/README.md

 #####Setup

 In a first step, the *Dynamic Plugin Loader* (DPL) has to be configured.
 Think of it as setting up your IDE by configuring the `CLASS_PATH` to a 3rd party library.
-DPL expects `config/dpl.xml` in the current `user.dir`.
+For this purpose, DPL expects `config/dpl.xml` in the current `user.dir`.
 In the case of Stata, this is always the working directory (`pwd`) at the time the Java Virtual Machine (JVM) was started.

 `config/dpl.xml` is expected to be a standard XML file as it is used by `java.util.Properties`.
 It should contain 2 properties:
 * `CLASS_PATH`: Semicolon (`;`) separated paths to all folders containing compiled Java `.class` files.
 The paths have to satisfy `Paths.get(String, String...)` naming conventions.
 The paths may be relative to `user.dir`.